pablojimenezmateo/kindle-wallpaper/README.md

 **programs/parse_weather**

-You need to open the file programs/parse_weather and put your city code in the variable CODE
+You need to open the file programs/parse_weather and put your city code in the variable CODE.

-To get your city code for parse_weather download http://bulk.openweathermap.org/sample/city.list.json.gz, search your city id.
+To get your city code for parse_weather download http://bulk.openweathermap.org/sample/city.list.json.gz and search your city id.

-As an example my city code would be 6356995
+As an example my city code would be 6356995:

 ```
   {